AitorVelez/CodeFighters-LastResort/ROADMAP.md

 V 0.9: Add all other powerups and boss,all audio effects,UI polish,add damage sprites.
 24/05

-v 1.0: Qa testing and fixing bugs,animations for polish.
+v 1.0: Qa testing and fixing bugs,animations for polish, website and gameplay.
 30/05

 v 1.1: Fix Level 1